 - Receive an in-brief from the appropriate incident contact.

 - o Confirm incident SOPs and protocols.

 - o Obtain the IAP if it exists.

-- o Identify the chain of command, reporting procedures, how the Risk Management Process is being applied, number of incidents, prioritization, and complexity.
+- o Identify the chain of command, reporting procedures, how the Risk Management Process in being applied, number of incidents, prioritization, and complexity.

 - o Ask questions and validate the information collected to update situational awareness.

-- o Provide input on how fire behavior products can support the incident and how you can effectively support the Incident Management Team (IMT).

 - Set up your workstation and ensure it is functional.

 - o Request any necessary equipment to establish your work area.

 - Identify contacts, including:

 - Local area contacts.

 - o The person to whom you will report.

-- o GACC Predictive Service and/or Decision Support.
+- o GACC Predictive Services and/or Decision Support.

 - o Pertinent incident contacts.

 - Establish digital group communications (e.g., text, team chat).

 - Determine when products are due, including:

 - o The Fire Behavior Summary for the incident documentation package.

-- o The incident transition plan.
+- The incident transition plan.

 - o IAP components.

 - o Incident Status Summary (ICS 209) components.

 - o Agency Administrator (AA) briefings.

 - o Fire behavior products (e.g., model runs, forecasts).

-- o Schedule for risk-informed decision-making processes (e.g., ISAP).
+- o Products for risk-informed decision making processes (e.g., ISAP).

 - Ask about the following (if not included in the briefing):

 - Shift start/end times

 - Logistical information

 - Area hazards

-- o Specific duties/assignments
+- Specific duties/assignment

 - Decision-making authority

 - Status of ordered resources

-- o Location of local plans and guides
+- Location of local plans and guides

 - List of radio frequencies being used

 - If working remotely, confirm:

 - o Points of contact.

 - How you should communicate.

 - o How, when, and to whom you should deliver products.

 - o How you will be linked into meetings and briefings.

-- Attend the IMT in-brief.
+- Attend the Incident Management Team (IMT) in-brief.

-- Shadow the outgoing FBAN under all opportunities possible.
+- Shadow the outgoing LTAN all day if possible.